Traditional Tibetan medicine: History

-As Indian culture flooded Tibet in the eleventh and twelfth centuries, a number of Indian medical texts were also transmitted.
-For example, the Ayurvedic Astāngahrdayasamhitā (Heart of Medicine Compendium attributed to Vagbhata) was translated into Tibetan by རིན་ཆེན་བཟང་པོ། (Rinchen Zangpo) (957–1055).
-Tibet also absorbed the early Indian Abhidharma literature, for example the fifth-century Abhidharmakosasabhasyam by Vasubandhu, which expounds upon medical topics, such as fetal development.
-A wide range of Indian Vajrayana tantras, containing practices based on medical anatomy, were subsequently absorbed into Tibet.
+Later in the 11th and 12th centuries, a number of additional Indian medical texts were also transmitted.
+While the Ayurvedic Astāngahrdayasamhitā or the Heart of Medicine Compendium attributed to Vagbhata was translated into Tibetan by Rinchen Zangpo (རིན་ཆེན་བཟང་པོ།) (957–1055), Ayurvedic practices had already been adopted in the 8th century by the Tibetan medical Council.
+Tibet had also absorbed the early Indian Abhidharma literature, for example the 5th century Abhidharmakosasabhasyam by Vasubandhu, which expounds upon medical topics, such as fetal development.
+A wide range of Indian Vajrayana tantras, containing practices based on medical anatomy, had likewise been adopted by Tibet.